Skip to main content

 LaLaurie Mansion

-LaLaurie Mansion is not your regular tourist attraction.
-Also known as LaLaurie House, this French Quarter spot has a gruesome past involving torture, murder, and acts of brutality.
-The house is a regular stop on ghost tours of New Orleans and attracts visitors who want to learn more about the property's spine-chilling history.
+LaLaurie Mansion is not your regular tourist attraction in New Orleans.
+Also known as LaLaurie House, this French Quarter spot has a particularly gruesome past that involves torture, murder, and acts of brutality.
+The house tends to attract horror and true crime buffs (especially after dark), as well as visitors who want to learn more about the property’s chilling history.

 A 19th-century townhouse in the French Quarter, LaLaurie Mansion was home to the socialite, slave-owner, and killer Marie Delphine Macarty LaLaurie.
 According to local legend, on April 10, 1834, a fire broke out at the house on Royal Street during a party and local residents came to help put out the blaze.
 When they entered the house, they found several instruments of torture, including iron chains and collars, which Madame LaLaurie used to punish and even murder her slaves.
 Some say the house is haunted by their ghosts.